urvashii-b/Ollama/README.md

 ![image](https://github.com/user-attachments/assets/4deab5fb-e31c-4da4-ab15-481803c9fab2)

 </div>
-In this project, I developed a scalable LLM inference service using Ollama and deployed it on AWS EKS.
-I started by creating a Dockerfile and Flask API wrapper, resolved issues with Docker build by using a `start.sh` script, and successfully ran the container.
-For deployment, I used AWS EKS for its managed services and integrated it with a CI/CD pipeline for continuous updates.
-I performed load testing with K6, optimized performance by upgrading EC2 instance types, and implemented Horizontal Pod Autoscaler (HPA) to dynamically adjust resources based on traffic.
+In this project, I worked with Nishank (https://github.com/nishankkoul) and developed a scalable LLM inference service using Ollama and deployed it on AWS EKS.
+Started by creating a Dockerfile and Flask API wrapper, resolved issues with Docker build by using a `start.sh` script, and successfully ran the container.
+For deployment, Used AWS EKS for its managed services and integrated it with a CI/CD pipeline for continuous updates.
+Performed load testing with K6, optimized performance by upgrading EC2 instance types, and implemented Horizontal Pod Autoscaler (HPA) to dynamically adjust resources based on traffic.
 This approach significantly improved system performance and scalability, ensuring reliable handling of varying loads.

 ## Development
 - Docker Container: Created a Dockerfile and Flask API wrapper for the LLM inference service.